Marbulous28/beerfindr/README.md

 ## Description:

-this app returns randon beers using the BreweryDB API.
+this app returns random beers using the BreweryDB API.
 Users can create accounts, return details about a random beer, and store beers they like in a favorites list.

 ## Set-Up: